RioJeffery/Exploratory-Data-Analysis-of-NYC-Airbnbs/README.md

 # Airbnb 50 Listings Analysis

 ## Project Overview
-This project analyzes a sample of 50 Airbnb listings to explore:
+This project analyses a sample of 50 Airbnb listings to explore:
 - Distribution of listings across neighbourhoods
 - Average price per night by room type